 One phishing email attack uses the World Health Organization name to elicit trust from victims who unknowingly install the AgentTesla Keylogger when they click on the email attachment.
 The AgentTesla Keylogger can be used to record keystrokes and send the information to malicious actors who can then steal personal and financial information from victims.

 The email and web-based cyberattacks come after worldwide concern for the coronavirus grows.
-The virus, which began in the epicenter of Wuhan, China, has spread to infect more than 60,000 people and led to more than 1,300 deaths.
+The virus, which began in the epicenter of Wuhan, China, has spread to infect more than 60,000 people and led to more than 1,300 deaths, according to CBS News.
 There have been 14 cases of the virus reported in the United States.